madacol/baby-jarvis/README.md

 ## Implementation

-All tools run through a little JS runtime, right there in the browser.
+All tools (called actions) are JS functions that get passed a context object and parameters, and what they return is displayed in the chat.

 ### Runtime

-It passes a context object to all actions, which includes:
+The context object that is passed to all actions, includes:

 - A database (using [PGlite](https://pglite.dev/), Postgres in WASM)
 - File system access (using the File System Access API)